oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1482465](https://bugzilla.redhat.com/1482465) **[RFE] Add sorting for Cluster's columns**

    Feature: Added sorting to more of the Cluster View's Columns.
-These columns include CPU Type, Data Center, and Compatibility Version.
+These columns include CPU Type and Compatibility Version.